 Eye Doctor in Manhattan, New York

 With spring just around the corner, there’s no better time to learn about managing those uncomfortable eye allergy symptoms that pop up when the weather gets warmer.
 While eye allergy symptoms can negatively affect quality of life, they are often treatable.
-If you or a loved one is suffering from eye allergies, call Drs Alan B. Schlussel and Christine Law, O.D. for an eye exam to get the relief you seek.
+If you or a loved one is suffering from eye allergies, call Dr. Alan Schlussel & Associates for an eye exam to get the relief you seek.

 What Are Eye Allergies?

 Allergic conjunctivitis, or eye allergies, are the eyes’ response to various allergens and irritants that tend to be airborne.